 Smiling is contagious at Emmanuel Dining Room!
-Volunteers Mary McKernan, guest Gregory Lay and volunteer Barbara Kreuer prove it.
+Volunteers Mary McKernan and Barbara Kreuer and guest Gregory Lay prove it.

 Take for example the Emmanuel Dining Room (EDR) on Jackson Street.
 When you approach the kitchen window, you just might hear frequent bursts of giggling and laughter.
 If it’s a Friday morning, the culprits are very possibly Barbara Kreuer and Mary McKernan.
 The two serve milk and water every other Friday morning to the dining guests at a table by the kitchen, greeting them with a warm and sprightly “Good Morning!”
 Mary is the one with the infectious laughter.
 “I enjoy (this work),” she says, “It makes me feel good, helping all of these people.”
 No slacker in jocularity herself, Barbara concurs, “We do have fun!”

 Over 40 years ago, Mary and Barbara met through the Wilmington Newcomers Club.
 Even then, they shared a strong interest in community involvement and volunteerism.
 Years passed, both women raised families, and each pursued her own philanthropic interests.